braedynl/CSE231-020-SS20/README.md

 ## COVID-19 in Michigan

-Stay safe.
+Stay safe!
 These trackers are updated on a daily basis, and are scraped directly from the State of Michigan's [website](https://www.michigan.gov/Coronavirus).
-Code can be found [here](assets/update.py).

 - **Total Confirmed Cases:** 111,524
 - **Total COVID-19 Deaths:** 6,591
 - **Daily Confirmed Cases:** 692
 - **Daily COVID-19 Deaths:** 13

-Last Refresh: 09/13/2020 02:34 PM EST
+Last Refresh: 09/13/2020 02:38 PM EST

 <div align="center"><img src="assets/images/covid_data.png"></img></div>

 [View Source](https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html)

-*Counties were chosen based on the most populous [cities in Michigan](https://en.wikipedia.org/wiki/List_of_municipalities_in_Michigan).
+**Counties were chosen based on the most populous [cities in Michigan](https://en.wikipedia.org/wiki/List_of_municipalities_in_Michigan).*

+**Graph is a day behind since the State of Michigan updates their spreadsheets after all cases have been totalled.*